mir-m-abdullah/mir-m-abdullah/README.md

 ## Technical Skills:

-* Programming Languages: Python, R, SQL, Java, SAS, MATLAB, C
+* Programming Languages: Python, R, SQL, Java, MATLAB, C, SAS
-* Data Visualization: R, SAS, Tableau, JMP
+* Data Visualization: Python, R, Tableau, JMP, SAS
-* Machine Learning Techniques:
+* Machine Learning Frameworks: PyTorch, Scikit-learn

-   Supervised Learning: Linear and Logistic Regressions, Support Vector Machines (SVM), Naive Bayes, kNN

-   Unsupervised Learning: K-Means Clustering, Principal Component Analysis (PCA)
+* Deep Learning Techniques: Convolutional Neural Networks (CNN), Recurrent Neural Networks (RNN), Generative Adversarial Networks (GAN) (Learning)
 * Cloud Platforms/AWS Services: Athena, SageMaker, Rekognition, Lex, Polly, Translate, Transcribe, Kinesis, Lambda, Glue, Textract, S3
 * Development Environments and Versioning: Jupyter Notebook, Linux, GitLab, GitHub

 ## Projects:

-  CNN Model Improvements on Thoracic X-Rays:

-  This project involved developing and implementing CNN models on thoracic radiological images to predict various pathologies, with a focus on improving model accuracy through the use of binary classification models based on age and gender, as well as pre-processing filters on images, resulting in a final accuracy of 89.2%.
+* [CNN Model Improvements on Thoracic X-Rays]([url](https://arxiv.org/abs/1912.00233)): This project involved developing and implementing CNN models on thoracic radiological images to predict various pathologies, with a focus on improving model accuracy through the use of binary classification models based on age and gender, as well as pre-processing filters on images, resulting in a final accuracy of 89.2%.
 Additional information can be found in the publication: https://arxiv.org/abs/1912.00233

+* [Breast Cancer Classification with Machine Learning](https://github.com/mir-m-abdullah/data-science-portfolio/tree/main/Breast%20Cancer%20Detection): A machine learning model to predict whether a breast cancer tumor is malignant or benign, using various statistical analysis tools.
+Identified the most accurate model and optimized its hyperparameters for better performance.
+The model can be used to help medical professionals make more informed decisions in the diagnosis and treatment of breast cancer.

 ## Contact: